 I mention this thing because of the next #tit that happened.
-We had gone on an excursion that day.
+Equipped with the best fins for snorkeling, we had gone on an excursion that day.
 There was a speed boat, snorkeling, swimming, kayaking, sun, fun and lunch.
 It was a blast.
 We got back to the resort hungry and tired, changed clothes and went to eat dinner.

 Will went to get a massage.
 The rest of us went to our respective rooms.
 All I wanted was a nice, cool room, a shower and an hour of two or reading before falling asleep.
 I was on the bed, reading, while Annie took a shower.
 She was done showering, but doing whatever it is we all do before we actually step out of the bathroom, when the electricity went out.
 I went to the little slot by the door and wiggled the key.
 Nothing.
 I took it out, waited a minute, then put it back in.
 Nothing.
 I wiggled it a few more times.
 Still nothing.
 I gave up and called the desk.
 I was informed that the electricity was out on purpose.
 The hotel was observing “Earth hour,” and therefore all “unnecessary” electricity was out for an hour.
 It would be turned back on at 8:30.
 Yes, ma’am, we had been notified.
 A notice was left in the room.
 As it turns out, this notice was left on the bed when they made it up that day, while we were out for the day.
 I think I saw it on the bed as we were getting ready to go out and eat, kind of wondered what it was, but didn’t open it and read it.